makyo/writing/work/getting-lost/outline.md

     * CR brought onto the case
         * Pressure against investigation, Start hunting through more esoteric (underground?) for solution
             1. the way the genderqueer fall through the gaps
-            2. Getting in contact with the troupe
+            2. Getting in contact with the troupe by going to theater
+            3. Gets put in touch with Sasha
     * RJ explores
         * tasks/puzzles that lead him closer or further from meaning, pervading sense that ey can figure things out
             1. explore hs, find it all there to the last detail